 Stringhalt diagnosis is often based on clinical signs on physical examination with a veterinarian.
 Stringhalt can vary significantly in severity and recovery.
 Some horses can recover spontaneously when taken off pasture and access to the weeds is removed.
 Mild cases may be intermittent, with gait abnormalities seen only in the first few steps.
 Most cases present with a consistent gait abnormality and difficulty backing-up.

 Recovery from Stringhalt can be variable and difficult to predict.
 Some horses will recover spontaneously when taken away from the weeds.
 Other horses may take weeks, months or even years to return to a normal gait.
 Unfortunately, come cases of Stringhalt will become progressive conditions, with the gait abnormality becoming so severe that euthanasia may be warranted.

 When stringhalt is suspected, moving the horse to a stable, clean yard, or a different paddock is always the first step.
 Supplementation with thiamine (Vitamin B1), Vitamin E and magnesium is recommended.
 In certain chronic cases surgical intervention may be considered.

 Prevention is the best treatment.
 Please check your paddock regularly for weeds, or signs that your horse may be eating most of them.

-If you suspect your horse being affected by stringhalt, please let us know and Canberra Equine Hospital is happy to help you and your horse.
+If you suspect your horse being affected by stringhalt, please call Canberra Equine Hospital to book an appointment with an equine vet.